-Fund Owners Remain Confident About Achieving Investment Goals

-ICI's Annual Mutual Fund Shareholder Tracking Survey finds that investors were confident that mutual funds could help them reach their financial goals.
-In 2013, 80 percent of all mutual fund shareholders said they were confident in mutual funds' ability to help them achieve their financial goals (Figure 16).
-Indeed, more than one in five fund investors were "very" confident that mutual funds could help them meet their financial goals.
+Fund Owners' Confidence About Achieving Investment Goals Increased in 2014 were confident in mutual funds' ability to help them achieve their financial goals (Figure 15).
+Indeed, more than one in four fund investors were "very" confident that mutual funds could help them meet their financial goals in mid-2014, up from about one in five in May 2013.